ysfkaya/filament-phone-input/README.md

 > **Warning**
 > Add an extra translation to your `validation.php` file.
-> Example:
-> 'phone' => 'The :attribute field must be a valid number.',

 You can find more information about the validation [here](https://github.com/Propaganistas/Laravel-Phone#validation)